Kaiserchen85/Pokemon-Team-Builder/README.md

 - As a user, I want to be able to remove Pokemon from a Team.
 - As a user, I want to be able to add and remove items to my Pokemon.
 - As a user, I want to be able to add and remove moves to my Pokemon.
-- As a user, I want to be able to change the typing of my Pokemon.
+- As a user, I want to be able to change the typing and stats of my Pokemon.
-- As a user, I want to be able to add change the stats of my Pokemon.
+- As a user, I want to be able to view the Pokemon in the team and the overall stat total.
+  (- As a user, I want to be able to re-arrange my Pokemon in my team.)